bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/service.md

 # file of &lt;service&gt; : file

-Returns a file object corresponding to the specified &lt;service&gt;.
+Returns the file object that corresponds to the executable of the specified &lt;service&gt;.

+Note: On Debian, Raspbian, Ubuntu, AIX and Solaris, this inspector only works for BigFix services.

+Example running the QnA on a Windows computer.

+{% qna %}
+Q: file of service "BESRootServer"
+A: "BESRootServer.exe" "99.99.5.878" "Server component of BigFix" "99.99.5.878" "HCL Technologies Limited"
+{% endqna %}

+Example running the QnA on a Linux computer.

+{% qna %}
+Q: file of service "BESClient"
+A: /opt/BESClient/bin/BESClient
+{% endqna %}

 # image path of &lt;service&gt; : string

-Returns the full path to the service executable.
+Returns the full file system path to the executable image associated with the specified &lt;service&gt;.

+Note: On Debian, Raspbian, Ubuntu, AIX and Solaris, this inspector only works for BigFix services.

+Example running the QnA on a Windows computer.

+{% qna %}
+Q: image path of service "BESRootServer"
+A: "C:\Program Files (x86)\BigFix Enterprise\BES Server\BESRootServer.exe"
+{% endqna %}

+Example running the QnA on a Linux computer.

+{% qna %}
+Q: image path of service "BESClient"
+A: /opt/BESClient/bin/BESClient
+{% endqna %}

 # login account of &lt;service&gt; : string